HackYourFuture-CPH/program/courses/foundation/intro-to-using-ai/week1/session-plan.md

 I am stuck on / I want to learn [specific question or confusion, e.g. different ways for looping over an array].

 Can you:
-1. Explain it step by step
+1. Explain it step by step, attaching links to relevant documentation
 2. Show me a simple example
 3. Ask me a question to check my understanding
 ```